-To acknowledge the Importance of precinct caucuses, the legislature has restricted certain activities on the evening of precinct caucuses.
-The following law eliminates conflict with certain local events and enables a larger number of people to attend:
+To acknowledge the importance of precinct caucuses, the legislature has restricted certain activities on the evening of precinct caucuses.
+The following law (M.S.
+202A.19) eliminates conflict with certain local events and enables a larger number of people to attend:

-Minnesota Statutes 202A.19, Subdivision 1.
-(1980) No school board, county board of commissioners, township board, or city council may conduct a meeting after 7:00 p.m. on the day of a political party precinct caucus.

-- Subd.
-2. Every employee who is entitled to attend a political party precinct caucus is entitled, after giving the employer at least ten days written notice, to absent himself from his work for the purpose of attending the caucus during the time for which the caucus is scheduled without penalty or deduction from his salary or wages on account of his absence other than a deduction in salary for the time he absented himself from his employment. - Subd.
-3. No state university may schedule an event which will take place after 7:00 p.m. on the day of a political party precinct caucus unless permission to do so has been received from the state university board.
-No community college may schedule an event which will take place after 7:00 p.m. on the day of a political party precinct caucus unless permission to do so has been received from the state board for community colleges. - Subd.
-4. No school official may deny the use of a public school building for the holding of a political party precinct caucus if the school office has received a written request for the use of the school building 30 days or more prior to the date of the caucus.
+Under the provisions of M.S.
+202A.19, no school board, county board of commissioners, township board or city council can conduct a meeting after 6:00 PM on precinct caucus day.
+State universities and community colleges may not schedule an event after 6:00 PM on precinct caucus day, nor may a public elementary or secondary school hold a school sponsored event at 6:00 PM on the day of a precinct caucus.
+Every employee who is entitled to attend a political party precinct caucus is entitled, after giving the employer at least ten days written notice, to be absent from work for the purpose of attending the caucus during the time for which the caucus is scheduled without penalty or deduction from salary or wages on account of the absence other than a deduction in salary for the time absent from employment.

-Subd.
-5 No public elementary or secondary school may hold a school sponsored event after 7:00 p.m. on the day of a political party precinct caucus.
+No school official may deny the use of a public school building for the holding of a political party precinct caucus if the school office has received a written request for the use of the school building 30 days or more prior to the date of the caucus.